 Student Section (Grades 3 - 12)

 Student Name Grade

-School -
+School

-I have read the Nantucket Public Schools Student Acceptable Use Policy.
+dent Acceptable Use Policy.
 I agree to follow the rules contained in this Policy.
-I understand that if I violate any of the rules contained therein, my account can be terminated, and I may face other disciplinary measures.
+I e rules contained therein, my account can be terminated, and I may face other

 Student Signature Date

 Parent or Guardian Section (All Students)

-I have read the Nantucket Public Schools Student Acceptable Use Policy and have discussed it with (hereinafter referred to as "my child"). (insert name of student)
+I have read the Nantucket Public Schools Stu- (hereinafte) (insert name of student) dent Acceptable Use Policy and have discussed it with referred to as "my child").

-I will supervise my child's use of the system when my child is accessing the system from home.
+when my child is accessing the system from home.

-I hereby release the Nantucket Public Schools, its personnel, and any institutions with which it is affiliated, from any and all claims and damages of any nature arising from my child's use of, or inability to use, the Nantucket Public Schools computer system, including, but not limited to claims that may arise from the unauthorized use of the system to purchase products or services.
+claims and damages of any nature ar s, its personnel, and any institutions with which it is affiliated, from any and all ising from my child's use of, or inability to use, the Nantucket Public Schools limited to claims that may arise from the unauthorized use of the system to

-I will instruct my child regarding any restrictions against accessing material that are in addition to the restrictions set forth in the Nantucket Public Schools Student Acceptable Use Policy.
-I will emphasize to my child the importance of following the rules for personal safety.
+ons against accessing material that are in addition to the restrictions set forth in at Acceptable Use Policy.
+I will emphasize to my child the importance of ty.

 I give permission to issue an account for my child and certify that the information contained in this form is correct.

 Parent/Guardian Signature Date

 Parent/Guardian Name

 Home Address Phone